lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 specify an exit node to use.
 See also the "Option: `exit_node`" section of this documentation.

+**Note:** After you enable this option, you also have to enable it on Tailscale's admin console.

+1. Navigate to the [Machines page][tailscale_machines] of the admin console, and find your Home Assistant instance.

+1. Click on the **&hellip;** icon at the right side and select the "Edit route settings..." option.
+The "Exit node" and "Subnet routes" functions can be enabled here.

 ### Option: `advertise_routes`

 This option allows you to advertise routes to subnets (accessible on the network